 - One can do this by placing a spoon on the first layer and gently pour the mixture on it, so that it can minimize the splash.

-- The more slow you do the more better will be the results.
+- The slower you do the better will be the results.

 - Repeat the same procedure for glass two and glass three.

-- Ensure that you fill the layers as the same width of the first layer.
+- Ensure that you fill the layers as the same width as the first layer.

 Different levels of density are created when different amount of sugars are added.
 As you can notice the layer at the bottom of the glass was the heaviest and rest of the layers were placed on the top of each layer.
 The layers may mix sooner or later and that may be referred to the concept of dynamics.
 The effect lasts for a long period of time only when a greater difference in density.